How to Strengthen Your Application

 Benefits of Completing the Non-Nursing Courses:

-Applicants who are planning to apply next year to the Bachelor of Nursing (Collaborative) Four-Year Option can complete the non-nursing courses.
+Applicants who are planning to apply to the Bachelor of Nursing (Collaborative) can complete the non-nursing courses prior to application/admission.
 If the required biology, chemistry and math courses need to be completed, they can be completed along with some of the non-nursing courses.

-Having these non-nursing courses completed will not increase admission chances to the Program or shorten the time in the Program if admitted, however it will lighten the course load for students who are admitted to the BN Program.
+Having these non-nursing courses completed will not increase admission chances to the program or shorten the time in the Program if admitted, however it will lighten the semester course load for students who are admitted to the BN Program.

-The non-nursing courses fall within the Faculty of Humanities and Social Sciences, therefore applicants can be working towards a Bachelor of Arts degree while also preparing to apply to the Bachelor of Nursing (Collaborative) Program.
+The non-nursing courses fall within the Faculty of Humanities and Social Sciences.
+Some applicants work towards a Bachelor of Arts degree while also preparing to apply to the Bachelor of Nursing (Collaborative) Program.
 For more information on creating a Plan B, like working towards a Bachelor of Arts degree, you can speak with an Academic Advisor in the Academic Advising Centre.

-- six credit hours in a Critical Reading and Writing (CRW) designated course in English
+- Six credit hours in a Critical Reading and Writing (CRW) designated courses in English

 To be Competitive for Admission: